nojoystick/CSCE274/proj1/README.txt

 README.txt

-Header.pdf contains the required project submission information
+Header.pdf contains the required project submission information.

 connection_interface.py will contain the first interface required by the assignment.
 It connects to the serial interface, sends and